milosz275/pico-led-controller/README.md

 ### Build

 > [!NOTE]
-> Building the frontend separately with Python is an older practise.
+> Building the frontend separately with Python is an older practice.
 This could be avoided using CMAKE.
 >
 To build the web interface, simply run: